rladies/meetup-presentations_santabarbara/README.md

 ## Upcoming events

 Mark your calendars for our Ugly Holiday Plot Party on **December 16th, 2020**!
+Find additional details and RSVP to this Meetup event [here](https://www.meetup.com/rladies-santa-barbara/events/274923365/).

-Meetup Event to follow soon.
-In the meantime, help us curate our dataset for this holiday gathering by telling us a bit about your favorite ugly (or beautiful) holiday sweater in the survey below:
+You can also help us curate what is arguably our most exciting dataset to date by telling us a bit about your favorite ugly (or beautiful) holiday sweater in the survey below:

 https://forms.gle/A5Uosws9Mk753arb9

+These data will be made available before the event.
+We're so excited to see how participants choose to visualize our survey results!

 ## Past events